Unboxed-Software/solana-course/content/solana-pay.md

 ### GET requests

 The `get` function is used to handle GET requests to the API endpoint.
 It returns a JSON object with two fields: `label` and `icon`.
-The `label` field is a string that describes the source of the transaction request and the `icon` field is a URL to an image
+The `label` field is a string that describes the source of the transaction request and the `icon` field is a URL to an image.

 Here is an example of how the `get` function could be defined: